 Independent research is the core component of this program.
 Predeparture preparation is encouraged.

 On this program, you devote the semester to a research experience that will distinguish you from most other undergraduate students, whether you list it on your résumé, show the final paper to professors at UC, or use it as a head start on graduate work.

-At the end of the program, you present the results of your research in a substantial written paper that is the basis for your grade.
-You also conduct a presentation for your fellow program participants, instructors, and the Study Center Director in Mexico City.
+At the end of the program, you present the results of your fieldwork or internship research in a substantial written paper that is the basis for your grade.
+You also conduct a presentation for your fellow program participants, instructors, and the UC faculty professor in Mexico City.